deftio/web-audio-latency-tester/replit.md

 # Overview

 This is a web-based Headphone Latency Tester application built with vanilla HTML, CSS, and JavaScript.
-The tool is designed to measure and test audio latency in headphones or audio devices through a browser interface.
-It provides a simple, user-friendly way to assess audio delay and performance characteristics of connected audio equipment.
+The tool is designed to measure audio latency in headphones or audio devices through a browser interface.
+It provides a precise, user-friendly way to assess the actual audio delay between when sound is generated and when it's heard through audio equipment.
+The app uses professional-grade timing techniques and averages 20 measurements for accurate results.

 # User Preferences